marcusig/woocommerce-product-customizer/src/readme.txt

 == Changelog ==

 * TWEAK: Add the ability to not use the tooltip for the description, but instead always show it.
+* TWEAK: Added the possibility to change angle depending on the active layer / choice

 = 1.2.7 - 02/Feb/2021 =